Some quick thoughts on the 2013 Darioush Cabernet Sauvignon from Napa Valley.

-Located in the Stags Leap District, the winery was founded in 1997 by Iranian immigrants Darioush and Shahpar Khaledi.
+The winery was founded in 1997 in the Stags Leap District by Iranian immigrants Darioush and Shahpar Khaledi.
 The site of their winery on the Silverado Trail used to belong to Altamura Winery before the later moved down to Wooden Valley near the city of Napa.

 The 2013 Cabernet Sauvignon is sourced from estate fruit in Mount Veeder and Oak Knoll District AVAs and from hillsides vineyards in the greater Napa Valley AVA.
 The wine is a blend of 75% Cabernet Sauvignon, 17% Merlot, 3% Cabernet Franc, 3% Malbec and 2% Petit Verdot that spent 22 months aging in 85% new French oak.
 Around 9,155 cases were made.